bwolanczyk87/PresaleToken/README.md

-# TSTK Presale
+# WM Presale

-This is a dApp for the presale of TSTK tokens.
+This is a dApp for the presale of WM tokens.
 The pre-sale runs in 24-hour stages and this app lets you purchase tokens as per the price of the current stage.
 The app runs on the Polygon Mumbai chain

 The application is hosted here:
 [Vercel Link](https://tstk-beincrypto.vercel.app/)